quelpa/quelpa/README.md

 ### Windows

-The GNU Windows build of Emacs has many issues with the `quelpa` tool chain.
-We suggest that you use Emacs from [Cygwin](http://cygwin.com) which usually works out of the box even with complicated init files.
-Please follow these instructions to install it:
+On Windows there are some caveats so the procedure to make Emacs work with `quelpa` is outlined below.
+You can either use the native Windows build from GNU or the Cygwin port.
+If you'd like to have a complete *nix environment on your Windows machine then the Cygwin version is to be preferred.

+The Cygwin port is also easier to install as there are less manual steps necessary.

+#### Cygwin

-#### Install Cygwin ####
+##### Install Cygwin #####

 Download either the 64-bit or 32-bit setup file from <http://cygwin.com/install.html>.
 If your Windows version is 64-bit then make sure to use the 64-bit installer to avoid some problems that only happen with the 32-bit version.